 major from Fort Worth.

-- College of Visual & Performing Arts: Kelsei Noel Fortenberry, a music performance major from Lubbock.
+- College of Visual and Performing Arts: Kelsei Noel Fortenberry, a music performance major from Lubbock.

 - University Studies: Ethan Gary Rowell, a university studies major from Waco.